skilesare/immortality/the_bootstrap/what_comes_next.md

 The forming, expanding, and dying of galexies may be at one end of the time and distance scale where we see emergence of entities, with diversity and interaction.

 On a much smaller scale, science is uncovering a number of inorganic pattenrns that can be maniplated to produce unique behavior.
-It is likely that the conditins for some of these patterns to sustain themselves may take an intellegnce to produce.
+It is likely that the conditions for some of these patterns to sustain themselves may take an intellegnce to produce.

 Consider for example, an set of inorganiclly based neurons that have produce an intellegence that can sustain itself and spread itself.
 From what we know about electricity and the forces involved, it is possible that this kind of bootstrap has already occured 'somewhere' out in the universe.
 Many AI researchers are actively trying to pursue this kind of bootstrap.

 The key thing to consider here is what would identify something as a unique Bioloby II instead of just another branch of our current biologicall bootstrap.
 The answer is that the underlying economics of this Biology II would not use reproduction as the basis of it's new economics.

 This is a very hard thing to even imagine, but lets try.
 Consider something like 'the borg' in Star Trek.
-Now this example has a bit of intellegence mixed in(otherwise it wouldn't be a very good story), but lets pretend that the borg didn't have an evel intellegence at its center, but instead just operated on the basis of 'assimilation'.
+Now this example has a bit of intellegence mixed in(otherwise it wouldn't be a very good story), but lets pretend that the borg didn't have an evil intellegence at its center, but instead just operated on the basis of 'assimilation'.
 This system seeks to draw resources to itself and grow.

 Like I said, the examples are hard, but there may be some merit in looking at genreal, base elements and considering, 'what system to I want to be at work here' and then aranging the elements in such a way that the elements pursue that agenda.
 The bootstrap is what emerges out of that we don't expect.